jabyrd3/starfish/README.md

 # starfish

-Distributed backend boilerplate built on CoreOS with PostgreSQL, Node.js, NGINX, CONSUL and RabbitMQ.
+Opinionated nodejs application boilerplate with express, posgres and angular.